 What are the unique risks and opportunities for neurodivergent youth when introducing and monitoring the use of digital media?
 What should parents and caregivers know to promote safety, accommodate sensory processing differences, and minimize parent-child conflict?
 How can new technologies be designed to better accommodate neurodiversity among kids?

-Children and Screens held its first #AskTheExperts webinar of 2024, “Nurturing the Neurodivergent: Unique Considerations for Youth Screen Use,” on Tuesday, February 6 at 12pm ET on Zoom.
+Children and Screens held its first #AskTheExperts webinar of 2024, “Nurturing the Neurodivergent: Unique Considerations for Youth Screen Use,” on Tuesday, February 6.
 A panel of leading researchers and technologists shared the latest academic findings as well as personal lived experience with neurodivergence to provide tips and recommendations for parents and caregivers in navigating and guiding the digital experiences of neurodivergent youth.

 Speakers